Ezekiel 23:1-49, Hebrews 10:18-39, Psalms 109:1-31, Proverbs 27:13

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There’s a link, it’s on the homepage.
-Thank you profoundly for your partnership.
-If you prefer, the mailing address is PO Box 1996 Spring Hill, TN 37174.
+If you want to partner with the Daily Audio Bible, you can do that at the website as well.
+There’s a link that just lives on the homepage.
+If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or the mailing address, if you prefer, is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.